-The greatest dispersal distance detected for an acoustic-tagged subadult bonytail (tag ID 64, 420 mm TL) was 2.31 kilometers (km).
-Raised at Lake Mead Fish Hatchery and released into A7 upper at the boat ramp, it dispersed to the northern end of the backwater, where it was detected by a SUR and tracked manually a short distance further up the backwater.
-The furthest dispersal distance detected for an acoustic-tagged subadult bonytail outside of the release backwater was by an individual released in January into A10 lower (tag ID 63, 415 mm TL).
-It was manually tracked in upper A10 lower before dispersing out of the backwater and across the channel to C7 (McIntyre Park) backwater, a distance of 0.55 km (figure 10).
-The SUR placed at the C7 (McIntyre Park) entrance was deployed on March 22, subsequent to this fish's dispersal, but the fish was recorded by the SUR further upstream in the backwater.
+No general assessment of subadult dispersal out of release backwaters was possible.
+Except for four razorback sucker and three bonytail, acoustic tagged subadult fish were either not detected after two weeks post release or never detected outside the release backwater.
+The greatest dispersal distance detected for an acoustic tagged subadult bonytail (tag ID 64, 420 mm TL) was 2.31 km.
+Raised at Lake Mead Fish Hatchery and released into A7 upper at the boat ramp, it dispersed to the northern end of the backwater where it was detected by an SUR and tracked manually a short distance further up the backwater.
+The furthest dispersal distance detected for an acoustic tagged subadult bonytail released in January into A10 lower (tag ID 63, 415 mm TL).
+It was manually tracked in upper A10 lower before dispersing out of the backwater and across the channel to C7 backwater, a distance of 0.55 km (figure 8).
+The SUR placed at the C7 entrance was deployed on March 22, subsequent to this fish's dispersal, but the fish was recorded by the SUR further upstream in the backwater.